Befriending and companionship for older people in Hammersmith and Fulham

 Coronavirus (COVID-19) Update

 Due to the coronavirus outbreak and following the government instruction that everyone should stop non-essential contact with others and travel.
-Age UK Hammersmith and Fulham has decided to close our activity centre and charity shop whilst the government instruction remains in place.
+Age UK Hammersmith and Fulham has decided to close our activity centre whilst the government instruction remains in place.

 Visit our Coronavirus (COVID-19) Update page for details on:

 - What services we are running during the coronavirus outbreak